chokes-Web-Repositories/Wubby-WikiJS/Attributes.md

 ![highlight.png](/highlight.png =40%x)
 ### Healer
-Makes a block damage a player, can be set to specify the damage rate and cooldown.
+Makes a block heal a player, can be set to specify the healing rate and cooldown.

 ![playerheal.gif](/playerheal.gif =40%x)
 ### Damager